-The entire site is also filled with numerical and astrological significant in their architecture.
-Everything down to number and placement of every stone slap is placed according to cosmological structures.
-For anyone wondering the reason behind the prevalence of circular structures (notably one’s used for sacrifice), the shape is supposed to represent the shape of Heaven…
+The entire site is also full of numerical and astrological significance in its architecture.
+Everything down to the number and placement of every stone slap is placed according to cosmological structures.
+For anyone wondering the reason behind the prevalence of circular structures (notably one used for sacrifice), the shape is supposed to represent the shape of Heaven…

-Due to its position being quite central in the city (Dongcheng District), its easy reach from practically anywhere.
+Due to its position being quite central in the city (Dongcheng District), it’s easy to reach from practically anywhere.
 You’ll also have a choice of where to begin your journey; East or South.
-Think carefully, as traditionally the South entrance was used as the start of the ceremonial procession.
+Think carefully, as traditionally the South entrance was traditionally the starting point of the ceremonial procession.

 Regardless of which entrance you wish to take, the closest subway station will be Tiantan Dongmen on line 5.
 From here the closest entrance will be East (Exit A1 or A2).
-If you wish to enter through the South, be prepared for a mile and a half walk southward.
+If you wish to enter through the South, you’ll have to walk for a mile-and-a-half southward.

-Much like other attractions in Beijing, the price varies depending on the time of year; peak season 15-35RMB, off-peak 10-28RMB.
+Much like other attractions in Beijing, the price varies depending on the time of year; peak season is 15-35RMB and off-peak 10-28RMB.

 The Pavilion of Sacrifice

 This is one of the best opportunities to saunter through an antiquated stereotypical image of China.
 Endless huddles of OAPs grouped along the corridors barristers, all enthusiastically and excitedly yelling at a deck of cards, set of dominos, checkers or mah-jong.
-It’s almost suspicious to see such great number of intensely gaming older generation conveniently placed all along the 350-meter long corridor.
+It’s almost suspicious to see such a great number of intensely gaming older generations conveniently placed all along the 350-meter-long corridor.

 Although these days it’s used for more informal fun, in a past life it had more spiritual significance.
 The corridor was formally used as a route of transportation the day before sacrificial ceremonies.
 Along this route offerings of fruit and silk would be transported to their place of sacrifice.